 Orleans Hotel & Casino, The Hot

 Offer #1 - $10 matchplay.
 The coupon from the American Casino Guide book entitles the bearer to $10 in match play on any casino table game at The Orleans (except live poker).
-Present the coupon from the American Casino Guide book to your casino dealer.
+Present the coupon from the American Casino Guide book to the B Connected Club to get a $10 match play voucher which can then be presented to a dealer at a table of your choice.
 Good for one decision on even-money bets only.
 An equal wager of real chips or cash must accompany this coupon.
-Limit one coupon per person per 30-day period.
+Limit one coupon per person per calendar year.
 Offer expires 12/31/2015.

 Offer #2- 2-for-1 show tickets.
 The coupon from the American Casino Guide book entitles the bearer to one free ticket of equal value for purchase of one ticket to any show in The Orleans Showroom.
 Present coupon at The Orleans Showroom box office.
 Offer expires 12/31/2015.